 Sometimes, brownouts can be initiated intentionally.
-This occurs when National Grid deliberately reduces voltage to ration electricity supplies and prevent a possible blackout.
+This occurs when National Grid deliberately reduces the voltage to ration electricity supplies and prevent a possible blackout.

 Tell-tale signs of a brownout include flickering lights, electrical appliances quickly switching off and turning back on again, and intermittent internet connections.